Last Updated on

-Whale Watching & the Na Pali Coast
+#1 – Whale Watching & the Na Pali Coast

-With the exception of the 11-mile Kalalau Trail (which was closed during our visit due to heavy rains), the Na Pali coast is only accessible to visitors by two means – air or water.
+With the exception of the 11-mile Kalalau Trail (closed during our visit due to heavy rains), the Na Pali coast is only accessible to visitors by two means – air or water.

 Often referred to as Hawaii’s state bird, a myriad of helicopter companies stand at the ready to swoop you over the coastline to ooh and aah over verdant emerald valleys and waterfalls cascading down 3,000ft cliffs.

 And boy did we!
-In fact, this non-whale-watching trip turned out to be the best whale-watching trip I’ve ever done.
+In fact, this non-whale-watching trip turned out to be the best whale-watching trip I’ve ever taken.
 (And that includes Alaska, Maui, New Zealand, Cabo & even Antarctica – all during prime whale season.)

-When we weren’t watching whales, we made friends with the numerous spinner dolphin pods who swam playfully along with our boat as we cruised along the Na Pali coast.
+When we weren’t watching whales, we made friends with spinner dolphin pods who swam playfully along with our boat as we cruised along the stunning Na Pali coast.